tariq-abdulghani/Data-Structures-Algorithms/README.md

 # Data Structure And Algorithms With Java
-> just a simple review of common data structures,
+> just a simple review of common data structures, and algorithms with java.
 >
-> and algorithms with java
 >
-## Big O Notation/
+## Big O Notation:
 > Imagine that we need to evaluate the performance of an algorithm
 > one way it to calculate its execution time but execution time depends on
 > hardware also, so when hardware changes we report different performance.